iRobotEducation/root-robot-ble-protocol/README.md

 #### Command 17 - Navigate to Position Finished Response

-:warning: This response is not yet implemented. :warning:
+:warning: This response is added in protocol version `1.4`. :warning:

 Response to Navigate to Position packet sent after robot has finished driving or interrupted by a new movement command.